-All requests for loss claim payments will be made through an electronic web submission via USDA Lender Interactive Network Connection (USDA LINC) and can be accessed at https://usdalinc.sc.egov.usda.gov/RHShome.do.
-All information entered into the USDA LINC Loss Claim Administration system must be supported by documentation in the loss claim file.
+All requests for loss claim payments will be made through an electronic web submission electronically through GLS.
+All information entered in GLS must be supported by documentation in the claim file.
 The servicer is responsible for the completeness and accuracy of the loss claim submission.